Skip Repetitive Navigation Links

 High demand for bilingual School Psychologists

 For general information about the field of School Psychology please visit the NASP website

-Our program was "Approved with Distinction" by the Rhode Island Department of Education in 2016
+"Approved with Distinction" by the Rhode Island Department of Education in 2016

 Supportive program faculty, dedicated to promoting best practices in schools